Anne Brontë: Early life

-Anne was the youngest of the Brontë children.
-She was born on 17 January 1820 at the parsonage in Market Street, Thornton, on the outskirts of Bradford, where her father, Patrick, was curate.
-Anne was baptised in Thornton on 25 March 1820, and soon after, Patrick was appointed to the perpetual curacy in Haworth, a small town 7 mi away.
-In April 1820 the family moved into the five-roomed Haworth Parsonage.
+Anne was born on 17 January 1820 at the parsonage in Market Street, Thornton, on the outskirts of Bradford, where her father, Patrick, was curate.
+She was baptised in Thornton on 25 March 1820, and soon after, Patrick was appointed to the perpetual curacy in Haworth, 7 mi away.
+In April 1820, the family moved into the five-roomed Haworth Parsonage.

-When Anne was barely a year old, her mother, Maria, became ill, probably with uterine cancer.
-Maria died on 15 September 1821.
+When Anne was barely a year old, her mother, Maria, fell ill, and died on 15 September 1821, of what may have been uterine cancer.
 Patrick tried to remarry, without success.
 Maria's sister, Elizabeth Branwell, had moved to the parsonage initially to care for Maria, but stayed on to help with the children, and remained there until her death.
 She was stern and expected respect, not love.
-There was little affection between her and the older children.
-According to tradition, Anne was her favourite.

-In Elizabeth Gaskell's biography of Charlotte, Patrick remembered Anne as precocious.
-Patrick said that when Anne was four years old he had asked her what a child most wanted and that she had replied: "age and experience".
+There was little affection between her and the older children, although according to Ellen Nussey, a family friend, Anne was her aunt's favourite.
+Like her siblings, Anne was precocious: in Elizabeth Gaskell's biography of Charlotte, Patrick remembered that when Anne was four years old he had asked her what a child most wanted and she had replied: "age and experience".

-In summer 1824 Patrick sent his daughters Maria, Elizabeth, Charlotte, and Emily to school at Crofton Hall in Crofton, West Yorkshire, and subsequently to the Clergy Daughter's School at Cowan Bridge in Lancashire.
-Conditions at Cowan Bridge were poor, with harsh conditions, poor food and frequent outbreaks of disease, all of which may have led to the deaths of Maria and Elizabeth Brontë.
-Maria and Elizabeth had been sent home from school ill following an outbreak of typhus, and they died of tuberculosis on 6 May and 15 June 1825 respectively.
+Midway through 1824 Patrick sent Maria, Elizabeth, Charlotte, and Emily to school at Crofton Hall in Crofton, West Yorkshire, and subsequently to the Clergy Daughter's School at Cowan Bridge in Lancashire.
+Conditions at Cowan Bridge were harsh, with poor food and frequent outbreaks of disease, all of which may have contributed to the deaths of Maria and Elizabeth Brontë.
+Maria and Elizabeth had been sent home from school ill following an outbreak of typhus, and they died soon afterwards, probably of tuberculosis.
 The deaths of the two eldest girls distressed the family so much that Patrick could not face sending his surviving daughters away again.
-Charlotte and Emily were sent home, where they and their siblings were educated for the next five years, largely by Elizabeth Branwell and Patrick.
+Charlotte and Emily were removed from Cowan Bridge, and they and their siblings were educated at home for the next five years, largely by their aunt Elizabeth and by Patrick himself.

 The children made little attempt to mix with others outside the parsonage and relied on each other for company.
 The moors surrounding Haworth became their playground.
-Anne shared a room with her aunt, Elizabeth.
-They were close, and Elizabeth may have influenced Anne's personality and religious beliefs.
-Anne was very close to all her siblings, but remained closest to Emily most of all: a family friend, Ellen Nussey described them as being "like twins."
+Anne shared a room with her aunt, which may have influenced Anne's personality and religious beliefs.
+Anne was very close to all her siblings, but remained closest to Emily; Ellen Nussey described them as being "like twins."